 - Checking for loose, burned, or damaged wiring and connections

 - Evaluating drain lines for blockages

 - Watching for any pest infestations that could hamper your system’s ability to heat

 - Inspecting the heating element or gas burners are working properly

 - Checking the sequence of operations of the computer board(s)

-The aim of a heater or furnace tuneup is to get a reading on your heater or furnace’s efficiency and performance so it can keep you comfortable, safely, during the cool months.
+The aim of a heater or furnace tuneup is to get a reading on your heater or furnace’s efficiency and performance so it can keep you comfortable, safe, during the cool months.

 An air conditioning unit works hard to maintain a pleasant atmosphere in your home.
-Because humidity makes it feel even hotter, it’s very important that your AC is able to remove the humidity from the air and then cool your home.
+Because humidity makes it feel even hotter, it’s very important your AC can remove humidity from the air and cool your home.
 Checking all of the components in your air conditioner or heat pump requires inspecting the air handler or evaporator coil in the attic and the outdoor condensing unit.
 This inspection means all the components in the system are working together to perform efficiently.

 - Making sure you have proper refrigerant levels

 - Inspecting the thermostat works correctly when calling for cool air